open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 Replace localhost and 9090 with the actual host name and port of the server you want to connect to.

-The cosim demo application distribution comes with a bundled startup script (*run-fmuproxy.cmd*), as seen in the image below.
+The _cosim demo app_ distribution comes with a bundled startup script (*run-fmuproxy.cmd*), as seen in the image below.
 ![foo](/assets/img/UserguideFig1.png "Root folder files")

 Use the bundled startup script or start the server executable fmu-proxy.jar from a command line: